dovecot/documentation/source/developer_manual/design/error_handling.rst

    error is noticed, before other failing lib-storage calls overwrite the error.

-   -  In deinit failures it usually doesn't matter if you get the first or the last error, so it's easier to just call all the different deinit functions and finally look up what the last failure was.
+-  If there are multiple errors, it's best to always log at least the first one.
+It's usually the first error that is the most relevant while the other errors are caused by the first one.

 Setting lib-storage errors
 --------------------------

 Errors can be set with two calls:

--  ``mail_storage_set_error()`` and ``mailbox_list_set_error()`` should
+-  ``mailbox_list_set_error()`` and ``mail_storage_set_error()`` should
    be used when the error is user's fault in some way.
 For example invalid mailbox name, out of quota, etc. The error string will be shown to user.
 It won't be written to a log file.
--  ``mail_storage_set_critical()`` and ``mailbox_list_set_critical()``
+-  ``mailbox_list_set_critical()``, ``mail_storage_set_critical()``,
-   should be used when the error is a problem in the system and sysadmin should be notified.
-For example out of disk space or just in general an unexpected syscall failure.
-The error string that will be shown to user is the "Internal error occurred", but it will be logged as an error.
+   ``mailbox_set_critical()`` and ``mail_set_critical()`` should be used when the error is a problem in the system and sysadmin should be notified.
+   Try to use the most specific object (mail, mailbox, storage) to get the most accurate event and log prefix.
+The critical errors could be for example out of disk space or just in general an unexpected syscall failure.
--  The reason for the separation of these two is:
+   The client-visible error string is "Internal error occurred" followed by a timestamp, which can be used to try to find the error from the log files.

-   1. Only log errors that sysadmin can do something about.
+   #.
+Only log errors that sysadmin can do something about.
-   2. Never show user anything even potentially sensitive about the system, such as path names.
+   #.
+Never show user anything even potentially sensitive about the
+      system, such as path names.

 There are also a few other calls that aren't used as often, but can be